martinmacko47/chcemvediet/README.md

 place translation is a bit more complicated.
 To change the translation of such template, open localization file `locale/{sk,en}/LC_MESSAGES/django.po`, find the translations, edit them and recompile them.
 To recompile translations rerun `setup.py`.

+Localization files contain also translation strings defined in the code.
+If you add a new or remove an existing translation string in the code, you need to reflect the change in the localization files as well.
+You can do it manually or use the following command to scan the entire source tree of the current directory and update the localization files for you:

+	$ cd chcemvediet/chcemvediet
+	$ ../env/bin/python ../manage.py makemessages -l sk -l en --no-wrap --no-location